AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. Consistent design makes code easier to extend and integrate
   1. Consistent languages/frameworks makes code easier to pick up when moving onto a different product
   1. Consistent implementation makes code easier to maintain
-  1. Consistent structure (i.e. classes, methods, packages etc) makes it easier to maintain and extend
+  1. Consistent structure (i.e. classes, methods, packages etc) makes code easier to maintain and extend
-  1. Consistent testing makes it easier (and safer) to refactor and extend
+  1. Consistent testing makes code easier (and safer) to refactor and extend
-1. Self documenting - comments should ideally only be needed to explain _why_ something is done: the code itself says what and how
+1. Code should be self documenting - comments should ideally only be needed to explain _why_ something is done: the code itself says what and how
-  1. Good structure (single purpose methods etc).
+  1. Good structure (single purpose methods etc)
   1. Good naming conventions (NO SINGLE CHARACTER VARIABLES (except integer counters in loops))
   1. Clear and concise code (just because you can put everything on a single line doesn't mean you should)
-  1. Use types where they are known - this helps explain what the code does by saying what types it expects/returns (it also helps the IDE provide code insight and autocomplete)
+  1. Use types where they are known - this helps explain what the code does by saying what types it expects/returns (it also helps the IDE provide code insight and autocompletion)
-1. DO NOT CHECK IN COMMENTED OR DEAD (unused) CODE!
+1. Do not check in commented or dead code (unused)!
+1. Do not copy & paste code!
+Refactor it into a reusable form.

 ## Code Style